alttch/eva3/doc/sfa/sfa_framework.rst

 unknown.

-You can use a simple mask for **oid** (like \*id, id\*, \*id\*, i\*d), in this case the function returns the array of all item with oids matching the specified mask.
+You can use a simple mask for **oid** (like \*id, id\*, \*id\*, i\*d), in this case the function returns the array of all item with OIDs matching the specified mask.

 eva_sfa_state_history